Last updated September 16, 2020

 In my opinion, Europe is not the best place to get suits.
 Everyone says to go to London, but personally, I wouldn’t.
 I find it overpriced and I avoid all the stores in the mall (the Ferragamo Store, the Zegna store).
 It takes 18 weeks, it’s expensive, slow, and imperious.

-With Hong Kong, you still get great value but, I’m at the point now where I want to look amazing and I want the best, and I think you can get the best in Hong Kong without a lot of the drawbacks.
+With Hong Kong, you still get great value without losing quality.
+I’m at the point now where I want to look amazing and I want the best, and I think you can get the best in Hong Kong without a lot of the drawbacks.

 In my view, I don’t think it’s worth three times the price in London, and working with tailors there can often be quite a hassle.
 For example, I had a trench coat made in Hong Kong—a Burberry-style, without the pattern, which cost $600.